-• We received letters and emails of support from 22 individuals.

-- 35 people signed the Resident Sign-On Letter. - We received 3 testimonials in favor of the designation at Chapman Point through a Portland Audubon form.
+- We received letters and emails of support from 22 individuals. - 35 people signed the Resident Sign-On Letter. - We received 19 testimonials in favor of the designation at Ecola Point and Tillamook Head (of which Ecola Point is a part) through a Portland Audubon form.